Tesla Roadster [SpaceX]

 Tesla Roadster is the dummy payload for SpaceX's maiden flight of the Falcon-Heavy rocket.

 Instead of a dummy mass, this flight contains Elon Musk's Tesla Roadster built in 2009 as a inert ballast and publicity stunt.
 The stage with the car attached is to be inserted into a deep space heliocentric orbit that will take it to the vicinity of Mars, but not into orbit around it.
-The car is mounted on an inclined customized adaptor and will likely not be seperated from the stage.
+The car is mounted on an inclined customized adaptor and will not be seperated from the stage.
+On the payload adapter is a plaque with the names of 6000 SpaceX employees.

-Reportedly the car's sound system will play David Bowie's song "Space Oddity".
-There will also be a copy of Doudlas Adam's "The Hitchhiker's Guide to the Galaxy" in the glovebox, along with a towel and a sign saying "Don't Panic".
+A SpaceX Spacesuit called "Starman" is placed into the driver's seat.
+Also included is a Hotweels tyoy model of the Raodster with a miniature Starman inside and a storage device containing Isaac Asimovs "Foundation" novels.
+Reportedly the car's sound system played David Bowie's song "Space Oddity".
+There is also a copy of Douglas Adam's "The Hitchhiker's Guide to the Galaxy" in the glovebox, along with a towel and a sign saying "Don't Panic".

 |Type / Application:||Vehicle evaluation|